MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - can be **shared** across different EC2 instances (unlike EBS)
   - Amazon EFS supports one to thousands of Amazon EC2 instances connecting to a file system concurrently
 - grow and shrink automatically (unlike EBS); only pay for the storage you use
+- peta-byte scale storage
 - useful for distributed, highly resilient storage
 	- can support thousands of concurrent NFS connections
+- good for big data analytics, media processing workflows, content management, web serving, and home directories
 - supports **Network File System version 4 (NFSv4) protocol**
 	- one of the first network file sharing protocols native to Unix and Linux
 - data is stored across multiple AZ's within a region
 - read after write consistency
+- Performance mode
+  - General Purpose Performance Mode
+    - ideal for latency sensitive use cases
+  - Max I/O Performance Mode
+    - higher levels of aggregate throughput and operations per second
+    - with a tradeoff of slightly higher latency
+- Throughput mode
+  - Bursting Throughput Mode
+    - throughput scales as your file system grows
+  - Provisioned Throughput Mode
+    - can specify file system's throughput independent of the amount of data stored
+    - good for applications with high throughput-to-storage (MiB/s per TiB) ratios
+- process to deploy
+  - create EFS
+  - create mount points in a VPC
+    - EFS can only be linked to **one VPC at a time**
+- lifecycle management
+  - When enabled, lifecycle management migrates files that have not been accessed for a set period of time to the Infrequent Access (IA) storage class
+  - After lifecycle management moves a file into the IA storage class, the file remains there indefinitely
+  - Amazon EFS lifecycle management uses an internal timer to track when a file was last accessed
+  - Metadata operations, such as listing the contents of a directory, don't count as file access
+  - maximum days for the EFS lifecycle policy is 90 days
+- encryption
+  - supports encryption at rest; can only be done during creation
+  - encryption in transit is not an option on EFS during or after creation
+    - You can enable encryption of data in transit when you mount the file system with NFS protocol

 ### FSx
 - Windows FSx
 	- Windows Server that runs Windows SMB-based (Server Message Block) file services
 	- designed for Windows and Windows applications
 	- support AD users, access control lists, groups and security policies, along with Distributed File System (DFS) namespaces and replications
+	- Integrated with CloudWatch to monitor storage capacity and file system activity
+	- Integrated with CloudTrail to monitor all Amazon FSx API calls
+	- Amazon FSx file systems is accessible from the on-premises environment using an AWS Direct Connect or AWS VPN connection
+	- Amazon FSx is accessible from multiple VPCs, AWS accounts, and AWS Regions using VPC Peering connections or AWS Transit Gateway
+	- Amazon FSx automatically replicates the data within an Availability Zone (AZ) to protect it from component failure
+	- Amazon FSx supports Multi-AZ deployment
+	- Amazon FSx supports automatic backups of the file systems, which are incremental storing only the changes after the most recent backup
+	- Amazon FSx stores backups in Amazon S3
 - Lustre FSx
 	- file system optimized for compute-intensive workloads, such as HPC, ML,media data processing workflows, electronic data automation (EDA)
 	- can store data directly on S3
+	- Amazon FSx provides multiple deployment options to optimize cost
+	  - Scratch file systems
+	    - designed for temporary storage and short-term processing of data.
+	    - data is not replicated and does not persist if a file server fails.
+	  - Persistent file systems
+	    - designed for long-term storage and workloads.
+	    - is highly available, and data is automatically replicated within the AZ that is associated with the file system.
+	    - data volumes attached to the file servers are replicated independently from the file servers to which they are attached.